syauqiarman/bambangshop-receiver/README.md

     -   [x] Commit: `Implement add function in Notification repository.`
     -   [x] Commit: `Implement list_all_as_string function in Notification repository.`
     -   [x] Write answers of your learning module's "Reflection Subscriber-1" questions in this README.
--   **STAGE 3: Implement services and controllers**
+-   **STAGE 2: Implement services and controllers**
-    -   [ ] Commit: `Create Notification service struct skeleton.`
+    -   [x] Commit: `Create Notification service struct skeleton.`
-    -   [ ] Commit: `Implement subscribe function in Notification service.`
+    -   [x] Commit: `Implement subscribe function in Notification service.`
-    -   [ ] Commit: `Implement subscribe function in Notification controller.`
+    -   [x] Commit: `Implement subscribe function in Notification controller.`
-    -   [ ] Commit: `Implement unsubscribe function in Notification service.`
+    -   [x] Commit: `Implement unsubscribe function in Notification service.`
-    -   [ ] Commit: `Implement unsubscribe function in Notification controller.`
+    -   [x] Commit: `Implement unsubscribe function in Notification controller.`
-    -   [ ] Commit: `Implement receive_notification function in Notification service.`
+    -   [x] Commit: `Implement receive_notification function in Notification service.`
-    -   [ ] Commit: `Implement receive function in Notification controller.`
+    -   [x] Commit: `Implement receive function in Notification controller.`
-    -   [ ] Commit: `Implement list_messages function in Notification service.`
+    -   [x] Commit: `Implement list_messages function in Notification service.`
-    -   [ ] Commit: `Implement list function in Notification controller.`
+    -   [x] Commit: `Implement list function in Notification controller.`
-    -   [ ] Write answers of your learning module's "Reflection Subscriber-2" questions in this README.
+    -   [x] Write answers of your learning module's "Reflection Subscriber-2" questions in this README.

 ## Your Reflections
 This is the place for you to write reflections: